lucusco/app-mail/README.md

 ## Email Sender App

-Project developed to implement PHPMailer and Monolog libraries as a part of improve PHP acknowledgement.
+Project developed to implement PHPMailer and Monolog libraries as part of improve PHP acknowledgement.
+Also, some Symfony packages were implemented to deal with Routes, Requests and Responses.
+The aim is to be like a 'real world' application,  besides, of course, to understand how this packages works.
+A simple interface was created to interact with user and give him the possibility to send an email.

 #### Main Goal
 Be able to send an email